Coaching & Development

 For the full course syllabus for this particular qualification please see the British Swimming website www.britishswimming.org, Teachers & Coaching, Qualifications.

 This qualification is made up of a series of learning outcomes and assessment criteria.
-Assessment is through the completion of a series of tasks set by the ASA AB.
+Assessment is through the completion of a series of tasks set by the Swim England AB.
 The purpose of assessment is to ensure that effective learning has taken place to give learners the opportunity to achieve the learning outcomes and assessment criteria.

 To achieve this qualification: